aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/2-service-connect-defalt-config/index.en.md

 ![](/static/images/6-network-security/2-vpc-lattice-service-access/lattice-usecase1.png)

-- we create app1/app2 deployment and services
+- we create app1 and app2 deployments and services
-- We create HTTPRoute for app1/app2 using default `templates/route-template-http-default-domain.yaml`which uses default VPC lattice configuration for app1 and app2
+- We create HTTPRoutes for app1/app2 using template `templates/route-template-http-default-domain.yaml` which uses default VPC lattice configuration for app1 and app2 (in HTTP without authentication)
 - We will validate connectivity between app1 and app2 through VPC lattice

 ## Deploy and register Service `app1` to Service Network `app-services-gw`